NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 - English service site is here https://mbaas.nifcloud.com/en/
 - Control panel supports "Japanese, English, Chinese (Traditional)"
-- To change the language, please see below:
+- To change the language in Control panel, please do the following when you access to Control Panel
 ![mBaaS言語選択1](readme-image-en/language1.png)
 ![mBaaS言語選択2](readme-image-en/language2.png)